ytisf/hemingway/README.md

 - [ ] Add support for mail server authentication.
 - [ ] Add simpler HTML interface.
 - [ ] Comprehensive support for logging and summery.
+- [ ] Add SET loader for classical phishing campaigns.
+- [ ] Add Metasploit browser_autopwn module loader for some more.
+- [ ] MSFCLI launcher for embedded exploits in file

 ##License (GPLv3)
 Hemingway - A Phishing Campaign Helper